sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

                         - MONGO_INITDB_ROOT_PASSWORD=password
                 mongo-express:
                     image: mongo-express
+                    restart: always #  ‘restart: always’ so the image is restarted whenever it goes down.
+Other options for restart are: no, on-failure, always, unless-stopped
                     ports:
                         - 8081:8081
                     environment:
                         - ME_CONFIG_MONGODB_ADMINUSERNAME=admin
                         - ME_CONFIG_MONGODB_ADMINPASSWORD=password
                         - ME_CONFIG_MONGODB_SERVICE=mongodb
+                    depends-on:
+                        - mongodb
+                    command:
+                        - 'npm run start' # execute actions once the container is started and act as a replacement for the CMD action in your Dockerfile

         ```
     * Commands
         * `docker compose -f mongodb.yml up` : flag f specifies the the docker-compose YAML file to use.
 By default docker compose looks for `docker-compose.yml` file to start the multi-container application.
 The up command starts the services defined in the mongodb.yml file.